eadf/boostvoronoi.rs/README.md

 [Boost 1.75.0 polygon::voronoi](https://www.boost.org/doc/libs/1_75_0/libs/polygon/doc/voronoi_main.htm) ported to 100% rust.
 This implementation of [Fortune's algorithm](https://en.wikipedia.org/wiki/Fortune%27s_algorithm) works on line segments as well as points, making it useful for calculating centerlines.

+Code still in development, not ready for any purpose.

 ![Rusty voronoi](img.png)

 Quick example: